Benbhoy1888/SET08103/Admin/Code of Conduct.md

 General:

 * All team members must pull the remote branch before pushing their commits so conflicts are resolved locally and there are never conflicts on a remote branch
+* Java docs comments to be used for all methods and classes
+* Line comments to be used where appropriate
 * All meetings that are set should be attended unless unwell
 * Team members should have consistent communication with each other
 * This code of conduct for all team members for the software engineering methods, regardless of team member rank